MichaelNeas/laboratory/practice/swift/iOS.md

 - option + drag on files will make a copy
 - cmd + . will stop the project
 - cmd + r will run the project

+## Animations
+- A scale transform of X:0.5 Y:0.5 makes a view 50% of its default size.
+- Translation transform with negative Y value moves it up the screen
+- Clear color => alpha 0
+- The identity transform resets views to their default size, position, and rotation.
+- Spring animations cause their values to overshoot and bounce.

 ## SpriteKit
 - A sprite is any one visible image in our game